A Tour Can Help You Make Your College Decision

 - What type of technology is used or available in the classrooms/libraries?

 - How many printing locations are available?
 Is it free to print or does it cost money?

-- How clean is the campus/restrooms?
+- How clean is everything: the campus, the different buildings, even the restrooms?

 - How many gyms are on campus and where are they located?

 - How safe is the campus?
 What about the surrounding neighborhoods?